multiversx/mx-docs/docs/sdk-and-tools/erdjs/extending-erdjs.md

 }
 ```

-## Customizing the transaction awaitening
+## Customizing the transaction awaiting

-If, for some reason, the default transaction completion detection algorithm provided by **erdjs** does not satisfy your requirements, you may want to use a different strategy for transaction awaitening, such as:
+If, for some reason, the default transaction completion detection algorithm provided by **erdjs** does not satisfy your requirements, you may want to use a different strategy for transaction awaiting, such as:

 ```
 await transactionWatcher.awaitAllEvents(transaction, ["mySpecialEventFoo", "mySpecialEventBar"]);